simplytim42/simplytim42.github.io/docs/about.md

 - Sole developer of [MilFLIP](https://www.aidu.mod.uk/Milflip/) for two and a half years: I validated requirements, designed and implemented new features, tested and deployed each release
 - Mitigated critical security vulnerabilities :lock: in alignment with [OWASP Top 10](https://owasp.org/Top10/) guidelines, ensuring robust security measures
 - Introduced dependency management, standardised API endpoints, and created a comprehensive README
-- Implemented end-to-end automated testing :test_tube: with [Cypress](https://www.cypress.io)
+- Implemented end-to-end automated testing with [Cypress](https://www.cypress.io)
 - Progressively refactored key areas of the website to use Object-Oriented Programming
 - Implemented project and knowledge management with Jira and Confluence
-- Trained :man_teacher: three junior developers and up-skilled two line managers
+- Trained three junior developers and up-skilled two line managers

 ### Before 2018